 - ES10 Construction noise would be a key environmental issue during construction work of the Project.
-Noise mitigation measures such as using quiet plants should be implemented in accordance with the EM&A requirement. - ES11 In addition, all effluent discharge shall be ensure to fulfill the discharge licence stipulation.
+Noise mitigation measures such as using quiet plants should be implemented in accordance with the EM&A requirement. - ES11 In addition, all effluent discharge from the construction site shall fulfill the discharge licence stipulation.